 Place the octopus in the water by doing a kind of a “dunk and lift” method…you will see the tentacles start to curl up as they hit the hot water…this is what your want.
 Keep holding by the head and dunking a few times until you see the tentacles harden a bit and turn a reddish-purple color.
 Release octopus into the pot and allow to simmer on high for about 45 minutes to an hour, or until tender.
 Smaller octopi will take a little less time to tenderize.

 When the octopus is cooked and tender, you can either allow it to cool down in the pot or you can remove and transfer to a bowl.
 Once the octopus can be handled, start cutting off the tentacles.
 Discard the head.
 If you are grilling, keep the tentacles whole for now.
 If you wish not to grill, cut the tentacles into one-inch pieces.
 Reserve in bowl.

 Heat up your outdoor or indoor grill.
 Just quickly char the tentacles.
 Only takes a few minutes.
 Cut into one-inch pieces and reserve.

 In a bowl, combine the ingredients for the dressing.
 Taste.
 You may want a bit more oil, vinegar or salt.
 See picture below on how to cut the celery.
 I like my knife cuts here…gives a nice thin slice of celery with each bite.

 Add the octopus to the dressing.
 Toss to coat.
 Serve at room temperature…ENJOY!
-Isn’t she a BEAUTY?
+Isn’t this Grilled Octopus Salad a thing of BEAUTY?